-Archibald Inglis Crawford (1870 – 1940) died in 1940.
-He left an estate valued at £1,015,886.
+Archibald Inglis Crawford died in 1940 with an estate valued at £1,015,886.

 The Crawfords factory was the longest-established and largest of all United Biscuits factories.
 It was also the most progressive in terms of employee relations.
 The site covered seventeen acres and employed 4,000 people by 1977.
 The Tuc biscuit and Tartan shortbread were its leading products.

-United Biscuits wound down manufacturing operations at Liverpool between 1984 and 1987.
+United Biscuits would wind-down manufacturing operations at Liverpool between 1984 and 1987.
 934 full time and over 1,000 part time jobs were lost.
 Some administrative functions are maintained at the site.